-- .
-Be located and designed to encourage walking and cycling both within, to and from the site - Where practical, be located in areas that are accessible, or are capable of being made accessible, to bus stops and rail stations - Be accessible to an existing range of local services and facilities or, where appropriate, be supported by new services and facilities - Ensure the needs of all residents and users of services and buildings, including those with limited mobility are met Consider the needs of all residents and users of services and buildings, including those with limited mobility - Ensure existing pedestrian and cycle paths are protected and where possible enhanced - Ensure the safety of pedestrians, cyclists and all road users is not adversely affected, and - Consider the safety of pedestrians, cyclists and all road users, and - Comply with Reflect the Council's parking standards.
+- Be located and designed to encourage walking and cycling both within, to and from the site, - Where practical, be located in areas that are accessible, or are capable of being made accessible to bus stops and rail stations, - Be accessible to an existing range of local services and facilities or, where appropriate, be supported by new services and facilities, - Consider the needs of all residents and users of services and buildings, including those with limited mobility, - Consider the safety of pedestrians, cyclists and all road users, and - Comply with the Council's parking standards.

-- EQ2 Design - IN2 Transport
+- EQ1 Design - IN2 Transport

-• Merseyside Local Transport Plan, 2011
+• Merseyside Local Transport Plan.

-- 10.22 The location of development determines both the number of journeys which are generated and what the transport choices are.
+10.21 The location of development determines both the number of journeys which are generated and what the transport choices are.
 Major developments should be located in areas that are accessible by walking, cycling or public transport.
 In order to determine whether a development is accessible for all forms of transport and so be able to identify potential improvements, it is often both desirable and necessary to carry out an Accessibility Assessment.
 When and how this should be done is set out in the Council's 'Ensuring Choice of Travel Supplementary Planning Document' (SPD).
-The SPD also sets out when a development will need a Transport Assessment or Transport Statement (see policy IN2 Transport), Green Travel Plans and the Council's agreed parking standards. - 10.23 Accessibility is also very important in relation to the design of buildings.
+The SPD also sets out when a development will need a Transport Assessment or Transport Statement (see policy IN2 Infrastructure), Green Travel Plans and the Council's agreed parking standards.

+10.22 Accessibility is also very important in relation to the design of buildings.
 It is important that buildings, and facilities are flexible enough to adapt to changing circumstances and in particular, decreased mobility.
 This is important in Sefton where there is an ageing population.
 It is very important for access for wheelchairs and mobility scooters for shops and public buildings.
-This issue is addressed in Policy EQ2 'Design'.
+This issue is addressed in Policy DQ1 'Design'.